10 Windows Settings to Turn Off to Make Your PC Faster (Windows 11/10)

 Why you should disable or uninstall them

-• Constant background scanning uses CPU, memory, and disk
+• Constant scanning uses CPU, memory, and disk

-• In the worst case, Windows may fail to boot after a bad cleanup
+• In worst cases, Windows may become unstable after “cleanup”

-⚠️ Rule of thumb: If a program claims to “double your speed instantly,” be very cautious.
+⚠️ Rule of thumb: If a program claims to “double your speed instantly,” be cautious.

 Settings you should NOT turn off

-You may pause updates temporarily if a specific update causes issues, but running an unpatched system is risky.
-Security fixes help protect you from malware and attacks.
+You can pause updates temporarily if a specific update causes trouble, but running permanently unpatched is risky.
+Security fixes protect you from real-world attacks.

-If you don’t use a third-party antivirus, Defender is your main protection layer.
-Turning it off leaves your PC exposed.
+If you don’t use another trusted antivirus, Defender is your main safety layer.
+Turning it off leaves your system exposed.

-You don’t have to change everything at once.
-Start with the areas that match your main problem:
+You don’t need to change all 10 settings at once.
+Start with the ones that match your main pain point:

-• Battery drains fast? → Check background apps, Bluetooth, power mode.
+• Battery drains fast? → Limit background apps, Bluetooth, power mode

-After each change, use your PC for a day and see how it feels.
-If something stops working the way you like, you can always turn a setting back on.
+After each change, use your PC normally for a day and see how it feels.
+If something becomes inconvenient, simply turn that setting back on.

-With a few careful tweaks, your existing PC can feel lighter, quieter, and more responsive—without spending a single cent on new hardware.
+With a few careful tweaks, your PC can feel lighter, quieter, and more responsive—without spending money on new hardware.

 Related Articles